-The ISP from which you purchase IPv6 service allows you to create a tunnel from your site's boundary router to the ISP network.
-Figure 4–1 shows such a tunnel.
-In such a case, you would run a manual, IPv6 over IPv4 tunnel.
+The ISP from which you purchase IPv6 service allows you to create a tunnel from the boundary router of your site to the ISP network.
+IPv6 Network Topology Scenario shows such a tunnel.
+In this case, you would run a manual IPv6 over IPv4 tunnel.

 You manage a large, distributed network with IPv4 connectivity.
 To connect the distributed sites that use IPv6, you can run an automatic 6to4 tunnel from the edge router of each subnet.

 Sometimes, a router in your infrastructure cannot be upgraded to IPv6.
-In this case, you can create a manual tunnel over the IPv4 router, with two IPv6 routers as endpoints.
+In this case, you can manually create a tunnel over the IPv4 router, with two IPv6 routers as endpoints.

 For procedures for configuring tunnels, refer to Chapter 5, Administering IP Tunnels in Administering TCP/IP Networks, IPMP, and IP Tunnels in Oracle Solaris 11.4.
 For more information about IP tunnel configuration, refer to IP Tunnel Feature Summary in Administering TCP/IP Networks, IPMP, and IP Tunnels in Oracle Solaris 11.4.